 Dihedral angle restraints may also be ambiguous; i.e., they may define multiple, discontinuous regions of the ϕ-ψ map.
-The target value could possibly also be assigned to more than value to sample different conformations.
+The target value could possibly also be assigned to more than a single value to sample different conformations.
 Ambiguous dihedral restraints are defined in NEF as a set of restraints using the combination of _nef_dihedral_restraint.restraint_id and _nef_dihedral_restraint.restraint_combination_id.
 The ambiguous restraint is considered as violated only if all of the possible restraints in the set are violated.

 wwPDB OneDep deposition and validation